-But the good news is that you may be able to get a free boiler under the Energy Company Obligation, which is funded by the 'Big Six' energy companies.
+You may be able to get a free boiler under the Energy Company Obligation, which is funded by the 'Big Six' energy companies.

 You'll need to be on a low income or certain benefits, and have an old, inefficient boiler to qualify.
-For more details, call the Energy Saving Trust on 0300 123 1234 (or 0808 808 2282 in Scotland).
+For more details, visit the Energy Saving Trust website.

 Looking after your boiler